sgroschupf/aws-tasks/README.markdown

     Jec2 ec2 = new Jec2(_accessKeyId, _accessKeySecret);
     InstanceGroup instanceGroup = new InstanceGroupImpl(ec2);

+    // or alternatively use the Ec2Configuration
+    Ec2Configuration ec2Configuration = new Ec2Configuration(); //searches for ec2.properties in classpath
+	Jec2 ec2 = ec2Configuration.createJEc2();
+    InstanceGroup instanceGroup = ec2Configuration.createInstanceGroup(ec2);

     // startup an instance group
     LaunchConfiguration launchConfiguration = new LaunchConfiguration("ami-5059be39", 5, 5);